<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 4 Key Sales Enablement Platform Features Your LMS Is Lacking

-In today’s competitive sales environment, up-to-date and engaging sales training, information, and coaching is more important than ever.
-Sales reps need the latest tools to ensure they’re fully prepared for every kind of customer interaction, and sales leaders need the ability to monitor their team’s performance and provided any needed coaching.
+In today’s competitive sales environment, up-to-date and engaging sales training, information, and coaching are increasingly essential to overall sales strategy.
+Sales reps need the latest tools to ensure they’re fully prepared for every kind of customer interaction, and sales organizations need the ability to monitor their team’s performance and provide any required coaching.
+This goes beyond new hires and sales onboarding- sales leaders need ongoing learning and development and sales training programs to build an effective sales team that is more likely to close deals.

-To accomplish these goals, you must have a sales training and enablement platform that is flexible enough to rapidly and securely deliver up-to-date information, training, coaching, and certifications in an engaging way, accessible by anyone, from any device, anywhere in the world.
+To accomplish these goals, you must have a sales training and enablement platform that is flexible enough to rapidly and securely deliver up-to-date information, training courses, coaching, and certifications engagingly, accessible by anyone from any device, anywhere in the world.

-While many sales leaders have turned to Learning Management Systems (LMS) in the past to attempt to carry out these tasks, they eventually realize that a traditional corporate LMS is simply not an effective solution.
+While many sales leaders have turned to Learning Management Systems (LMS) to attempt to use automation for some of these tasks, they eventually realize that a traditional corporate LMS is not a practical solution.

-If you’re considering implementing an LMS into your organization to train, coach, and enable your sales team for success, be aware of these key missing features:
+If you’re considering implementing a sales learning platform into your organization to jumpstart your sales enablement program, be aware of the key missing functionality from most corporate LMSs.

 1. Dynamic Learning Capabilities

-Unfortunately, this just isn’t how we, as users, interact with technology anymore.
-Learning is seamlessly incorporated into the workflow, rather than being a separate, designated activity.
+Unfortunately, this isn’t how we, as users, interact with technology anymore.
+Learning is seamlessly incorporated into the workflow rather than being a separate, designated activity.

-When we need to learn something, we search for specific topics and find information and answers in the form of videos, webinars, blog posts, graphics, and other online content.
+When we need to learn something, we search for specific topics and find information and answers through videos, webinars, blog posts, graphics, and other online content.

-In the same way, your sales reps should have the freedom to select the courses and pieces of content that are most relevant to their individual goals at that specific moment in time.
-They should also be able to skip around inside courses to find the exact information they need, in whatever order they prefer.
+In the same way, your sales reps should be free to select the courses and pieces of content that are most relevant to their individual goals at that specific moment in time.
+They should also be able to skip around inside courses to find the exact information they need in whatever order they prefer.

-Your sales reps need a sales training and enablement platform that provides them total freedom and control, making learning exciting, engaging, and far more useful.
+Your sales reps need a sales training and enablement platform that provides them total freedom and control, making learning exciting, engaging, and helpful.
+The right content management is necessary to streamline the learning process.

 Unfortunately, a traditional LMS fails to provide these “dynamic learning” features found in other tools: